USC-ESPORTS/usc-valorant-stats/README.md

 ## Workflow / File Structure
 ### Server
-The back end is currently hosted on render, at https://usc-valorant-stats.onrender.com/players.
+The back end is currently hosted on Render, at https://usc-valorant-stats.onrender.com/players.
 This is likely to change, however, as the server will sleep when inactive and can have a long load time.

 `.env` - local file only, must include `REACT_APP_API_KEY=[YOUR API KEY]`.

-`data.csv` - where the player information is actually changed by admins.
+`data.csv` - the only place the player information is changed by admins/team managers. makes changing/adding/removing players very easy.

-`data.json` - automatically updates based on csv changes and API changes.
+`data.json` - automatically updates based on CSV changes and API changes.

 `index.js` - the server. comments in the file explain the various functions.

 ### Client
-The front end is hosted on vercel, at https://usc-valorant-stats.vercel.app/.
+The front end is hosted on Vercel, at https://usc-valorant-stats.vercel.app/.

-`public/` - folder for the index.html, manifest, robots and favicon.
+`public/` - folder for the index.html, manifest, robots, and favicon.

 `src/img` - folder for all media, including player headshots, agents, weapons, and rank icons.

-`src/App.css` - the main css file, which is pretty empty right now.
+`src/App.css` - the main CSS file, which is pretty empty right now.

 `src/App.js` - the main web app file, which calls data from the backend and renders each of the players.